-- a grade point average of 3.25 on all education specialist coursework attempted - a grade of "C" or better in all coursework which applies to certification - a grade of "B" or better in the research requirements for - Complete a special education survey course and EDU 6611, if not previously completed
+- 1. a grade point average of 3.5 on all education specialist coursework attempted - 2. a grade of "C" or better in all coursework which applies to certification - 3. a grade of "B" or better in the research requirements for the program - 4.
+Complete a special education survey course and EDU 6611, if not previously completed